peterjhaine/math_614-spring_2026/README.md

 In the first week, we'll create a rotating schedule for typing up the notes.
 Here are the expectations:
 + You should finish typing the lecture notes by the lecture one week later.
 (So if you're typing up notes for Wednesday, 1/21, you should do so by Wednesday 1/28).
 + You should do a nice job of typing the notes, formatting them in a style consistent with the previous notes (using the first two lectures as an example), checking for typos, filling small gaps, and adding references when it makes sense.
++ Please try to format the LaTeX code nicely (using indentation and putting each sentence on a separate line).
+This makes editing easier.

 ### Final presentation
-The second component of the course will be an in-class presentation during the last weeks of the semester.
+The second component of the course will be an in-class presentation on a topic related to the course, but outside of what we covered.
+It will be during the last weeks of class.
+More on this later.

 ### Grading scheme
 50% typing up lecture notes + 50% final presentation.